yOyOeK1/crudLib/README.md

 This set of javascript is making CRUD operation on data.
 Data is comming from API build in node-red to present http interface returning data from mysql.
 Then stuff is process on client site.
 This need to run at http not file:// rules of import export javascript modules style of coding.
+There is complitly no security.
+You can hack it in many points.
+The concept is to have intranet / home base CRUD library.

+# status of project

+In early stage.
+Working but eeee ....

 # types of supported fields